Annealing glasses by cyclic shear deformation

+In Fig. \ref{fig:eis_dist} we compare the average inherent structure energy obtained from molecular dynamics simulations and finite temperature, finite shear rate, cyclic deformation, as a function of temperature, and show that the energies in these cases are comparable to each other and follow $1/T$ behaviour in the low temperature range.

+Fig. \ref{fig:eqMDcomp_rdf} shows that the partial radial distribution functions of the inherent structures obtained by NVT MD and cyclic shear simulations agree with each other quantitatively, which implies that the structures generated by cyclic shear are the same as those generated by MD.

+We also show, in Fig. \ref{fig:DOS}, that the vibrational density of states of configurations obtained by NVT MD and cyclic shear at $T = 0.4$ are the same, whereas they are clearly different from those of configurations generated by MD at higher temperatures.

-We next consider the potential anisotropies in the structures we generate.
+We next examine possible anisotropies in the structures we generate.
 The ultrastable glasses produced by physical vapor deposition (PVD) method have shown features that can be connected to more anisotropic packing, compared to its ordinary glass counterpart formed by cooling the liquid.
-So far, we have described inherent structures obtained by shearing in a particular shear plane.
-We first consider the effect of shearing in alternating shear planes ($xy$, $xz$, and $yz$, repeated after 3 cycles).
-As shown in Fig. \ref{Fig:aniso} (a) the generated energies are essentially the same.
-Next we consider the stress anisotropy, which is defined as $SA = (S_1-S_3)/(S_1+S_2+S_3)$, where $S_{i}$ ($S_1>S_2>S_3$) are the eigenvalues of the stress tensor.
-Excepting for very large strain amplitudes, we find the stress anisotropies to be small, and comparable to those of inherent structures quenched directly from liquid configurations, as shown in Fig.s \ref{Fig:aniso} (b) and (c).
-We also test for any possibilities of shear localisation accompanied by inhomogeneities in the local density.
-Density values obtained for slabs in the shear direction show no evidence of strain localisation (as they do beyond the yield strain in AQS simulations \cite{anshul-shearbanding}, although for larger samples).
-We conclude that the samples we generate are isotropic and homogeneous.
+Since we perform shear in a given plane, anisotropies are also possible in our case.
+To characterise anisotropy and inhomonegeity, we first consider the stress anisotropy, which is defined as $SA = (S_1-S_3)/(S_1+S_2+S_3)$, where $S_{i}$ ($S_1>S_2>S_3$) are the eigenvalues of the stress tensor.
+Excepting for very large strain amplitudes, we find the stress anisotropies to be small, and comparable to those of inherent structures quenched directly from liquid configurations, as shown in Fig. \ref{Fig:aniso} (a).
+We also test for the possibility of shear localisation accompanied by inhomogeneities in the local density.
+Density values obtained for slabs in the shear direction show no evidence of density inhomogeneities (as they do beyond the yield strain in AQS simulations \cite{anshul-shearbanding}, although for larger samples), as shown in Fig, \ref{Fig:aniso} (b).